BrockDSL/ArcGIS_Joining_Data/README.md

 ----

-**End notes**
-This is where you mention the DSL, MDGL, or Research Lifecycle department and put in contact information.
-An example of what this might look like is:

-**This tutorial is supported by the Brock University Research Lifecycle Department.
-If you have any questions or concerns regarding this tutorial, don't hesitate to contact [DSL@Brocku.ca](mailto:DSL@Brocku.ca)**
+**This tutorial is supported by the Brock University Research Lifecycle Department; Map, Data & GIS Library.
+If you have any questions or concerns regarding this tutorial, don't hesitate to contact [maplib@brocku.ca](mailto:maplib@brocku.ca)**